Wedding Firework Displays Guide

 With a professional display, you’ll be enjoying your reception and at an agreed time, you all wander outside to the viewing area, watch 5-10 minutes of amazing fireworks and then return to the dance floor and bar.
 Leaving the crew outside to clear up.
 What could be simpler?

-If we’ve sold you the idea of taking it easy and letting someone else do all the hard work, head over to our Buying Wedding and Professional Displays guide for more advice on picking a pro display and what’s involved.
+If I’ve sold you the idea of taking it easy and letting someone else do all the hard work, head over to my Buying Wedding and Professional Displays guide for more advice on picking a pro display and what’s involved.

 Doing it yourself

 If you’re having your reception on your own land (or on private land with permission for fireworks), or your venue is happy about you firing your own, then my main advice is to keep things as simple as possible in terms of the fireworks you buy.